How God Had Designed & Created The Earth’s Geological Structure

 The priests of the court often washed their hands in this brass pan before entering into the Temple to render services to the Lord God.

-The Inner Court of the Tabernacle
+The Inner Court

 But the first room of the Temple was called the Inner Court or Holy Place.
 This Inner Court too has a Door in front, which enclosed it.
 So then, before one enters this room, he had to pass through the Door to get into it.